hfoffani/MP-controller/README.md

 In the real world, the actuators have a delay.
 In this implementation, the latency is simulated by sleeping the thread by 100ms.

-To account for this the model needs to predict the current state given the last measurements.
-A mere Kinematic model is sufficient enough for this delay.
+To account for this, the model needs to predict the current state given the last measurements.
+A small Kinematic model is sufficient enough for this delay.

 ![Latency equations](imgs/latency.gif)